tlwilliams895/gis-devops/docs/_sources/week08/project/index.rst.txt

 These views will allow us to create a layer in GeoServer that will allow us to query location geometries with case totals by date.

-Using either ``psql`` or PSequel to connect to the containter PostGIS database (recall that it is accessible on port 5432 from your local environment).
+Using either ``psql`` or a Posgrest graphical client to connect to the PostGIS database running inside the Docker container (recall that it is accessible on port 5432 from your local environment).
 Create two views:

 .. code-block:: sql